-My studio holds these practices: Fine Arts in the tradition of New Genres, Design-Build with an emphasis on furniture, education and the Fine Arts Bivouac- curatorial project.
+My studio holds these practices: Fine Arts in the tradition of New Genres, design-build and education.

-The objects I make tend to occupy a ground between ritual and play.
-Do they come from some other place, not just art?
+The art objects I make tend to occupy a ground between ritual and play.
 Are they cultural objects more than art objects?
-Do they carry the residue of existing as functional objects?
+They typically carry the residue of existing as functional.
 Photographic images sooth the desire for strange objects, gathering their own importance as discrete voices and bodies of work.

-The furniture I have been designing and building are one of a kind pieces made predominantly with wood that is reclaimed or rescued with an emphasis on integrating practical value with understated design values that don’t hold to passing trends.
+In my design-build practice I make one of a kind pieces made predominantly with wood that is reclaimed or rescued with an emphasis on integrating practical value with understated design values that don’t hold to passing trends.
 I also make small batch editions.

-The Fine Arts Bivouac attempts to integrate astute contemporary art within specific contexts (on-site).
-Attention is given to finding un-suspecting attention and a critical consideration of place and the work’s potential in that location.
+Through the Fine Arts Bivouac I have attempted to integrate astute contemporary art within specific contexts (on-site).
+Attention is given to finding un-suspecting attention and a critical consideration of place and the work’s potential in that location, within a context.

 CV (click to read my CV)